Masquerade-Circus/micro-ex-router/README.md

 - [X] Parse query by default
 - [X] "Use" middlewares.
 - [X] Arrays of middlewares.
+- [X] "Use" middlewares for each method.
-- [ ] Mix single middlewares and array of middlewares.
+- [X] Mix single middlewares and array of middlewares.
 - [ ] Use of subrouters.

 ## Available methods